masuday/Blupf90TutorialStandard/mrode_c12ex123_dominance_inverse.md

 9. Subclass $DS, DD$ (code:128)
 10. Sum of the code for nonempty subclasses.

 If the subclass is unknown or empty, put 0.
 The last column contains an integer value from the summation of all the code number for nonempty subclasses.
 The final code should be ranging from 0 to 255.
-For example, in $\phi = 1$ i.e., $f_{6,8}$, the final code is $2 + 4 + 32 = 38$.
+For example, in $\phi = 1$ that is, $f_{6,8}$, the final code is $2 + 4 + 32 = 38$.
 If the final code is 0, you can omit such a line.

 The dominance pedigree file for this example is shown below.